Negative energy: Hawking radiation

 Virtual particles can exist for a short period.
 When a pair of such particles appears next to a black hole's event horizon, one of them may get drawn in.
 This rotates its Killing vector so that its energy becomes negative and the pair have no net energy.
 This allows them to become real and the positive particle escapes as Hawking radiation, while the negative-energy particle reduces the black hole's net energy.
 Thus, a black hole may slowly evaporate.

-Black hole ergosphere and quasars

-For a rotating black hole, the rotation creates an ergosphere outside the event horizon.
-Since the ergosphere is outside the event horizon, particles can escape from it.
-Within the ergosphere, a particle's Killing vector may be rotated to give it negative energy.
-The negative-energy particle then crosses the event horizon into the black hole, with the law of conservation of energy requiring that an equal amount of positive energy should escape.
-This is thought to be how the intense radiation emitted by quasars is generated.

 Speculative suggestions

 Wormholes

 Negative energy appears in the speculative theory of wormholes, where it is needed to keep the wormhole open.
 A wormhole directly connects two locations which may be separated arbitrarily far apart in both space and time, and in principle allows near-instantaneous travel between them.
 However physicists such as Roger Penrose regard such ideas as unrealistic, more fiction than speculation.

 Warp drive

-A theoretical principle for a faster-than-light (FTL) warp drive for spaceships has been suggested, involving negative energy.
-The Alcubierre drive comprises a solution to Einstein's equations of general relativity, in which a bubble of spacetime is moved rapidly by expanding space behind it and shrinking space in front of it.
+A theoretical principle for a faster-than-light (FTL) warp drive for spaceships has been suggested, using negative energy.
+The Alcubierre drive is based on a solution to the Einstein field equations of general relativity in which a "bubble" of spacetime is constructed using a hypothetical negative energy.
+The bubble is then moved by expanding space behind it and shrinking space in front of it.
+The bubble may travel at arbitrary speeds and is not constrained by the speed of light.
+This does not contradict general relativity, as the bubble's contents do not actually move through their local spacetime.